balkenbrij/sc8/README.md

 Example
 =======

-This is the public domain wikipedia color chart convert in all three dither options.
+This is the public domain wikipedia color chart converted in all three dither options.

 ![Original 24bit](/example/chart.png?raw=true "Original 24bit")